-The help videos in the next tab should make things clearer, but it is important to read the guidance below, so you can be confident your submitted video will be accepted for assessment.
+It is important to read the guidance below, so you can be confident your submitted video will be accepted for assessment.

 1) We need to see you and your instrument clearly.

 For all instruments at all grades: the whole of the instrument, all associated equipment being used, and accompanist (if present) needs to be fully visible in the camera shot: